 Frequently, there are additional electronic levels created within a band gap, and those can play important roles.
 For example, they can facilitate light absorption, and they can lead to the quenching of fluorescence.
 Case of extrinsic photoconductive detectors, such defect states are even vital for the performance.

 Photonic Band Gaps

 In certain situations, so-called photonic band gaps arise; here, one considers states of the light field rather than states of electrons.
 Just as an electron cannot be described with a plane de Broglie wave in a medium with a periodically varying electric potential, optical plane waves are no solutions of the wave equation in a medium with a periodically varying refractive index.
 The analysis of those situations, occurring in certain photonic metamaterials, one also finds that there are certain regions of the photon energy for which there are no states.
-That implies that light with such photon energies cannot propagate in the medium.
+That implies that light with such photon energies cannot propagate over substantial distances in the medium – they may penetrate into such a structure, but with an exponentially decaying optical amplitude.
 That effect can be utilized for confining light, for example in a region around the core of a photonic bandgap fiber.

 Questions and Comments from Users

 Here you can submit questions and comments.
 As far as they get accepted by the author, they will appear above this paragraph together with the author’s answer.
 The author will decide on acceptance based on certain criteria.
 Essentially, the issue must be of sufficiently broad interest.

 Please do not enter personal data here; we would otherwise delete it soon.
 (See also our privacy declaration.)
 If you wish to receive personal feedback or consultancy from the author, please contact him e.g. via e-mail.

 By submitting the information, you give your consent to the potential publication of your inputs on our website according to our rules.
 (If you later retract your consent, we will delete those inputs.)
 As your inputs are first reviewed by the author, they may be published with some delay.